 We will need to expand and effectively manage our managerial, operational, financial, development and other resources in order to successfully pursue our research, development and commercialization efforts for our existing and future product candidates.
-Our success depends on our continued ability to attract, retain and motivate highly qualified personnel, including management, preclinical and clinical personnel, including our executive officers Scott Cormack and Cindy Jacobs, and to recruit and retain a new Chief Financial Officer.
-Currently, Cameron Lawrence, the Director of Financial Reporting, is our interim principal financial officer.
-We are in the process of searching for executive talent to fill the Chief Financial Officer position on a permanent basis.
-In addition, although we have entered into employment agreements with each of Mr. Cormack and Dr. Jacobs, such agreements permit the executive to terminate his or her employment with us at any time, subject to providing us with advance written notice.
+Our success depends on our continued ability to attract, retain and motivate highly qualified personnel, such as management, pre-clinical and clinical personnel, including our executive officers Michelle Burris, Scott Cormack, and Cindy Jacobs.
+In addition, although we have entered into employment agreements with each of Ms. Burris, Mr. Cormack, and Dr. Jacobs, such agreements permit the executive to terminate his or her employment with us at any time, subject to providing us with advance written notice.

-Should OGX-011 receive marketing approval in the United States and Canada, or should we exercise our co-promotion option, which we do not anticipate having the funds to do, we would need to hire a substantial number of specialized personnel, including field-based medical affairs representatives.
+Should custirsen receive marketing approval in the United States and Canada, or should we exercise our co-promotion option, which is unlikely without sufficient funds, we would need to hire a substantial number of specialized personnel, including field-based medical affairs representatives.
 In turn, we would need to increase our administrative headcount to support such expanded development and commercialization operations with respect to our product candidates.
 Our ability to attract and retain qualified personnel in the future is subject to intense competition for qualified personnel among biotechnology, pharmaceutical and other businesses and our current financial position.
-The loss of the services of any of our senior management, or our inability to recruit a new Chief Financial Officer, could delay or prevent the development and commercialization of our product candidates, or have other adverse effects on our business for an indefinite term.
-In particular, if we lose any members of our current senior management team, we may not be able to find suitable replacements in a timely fashion or at all and our business may be harmed as a result.
-Among other things, if any of such events were to occur, we may not be able to comply with our contractual obligations to Teva under our Collaboration Agreement or advance our product candidates, which could have a material adverse effect on our business.
+The loss of the services of any of our senior management could delay or prevent the development and commercialization of our product candidates, or have other adverse effects on our business for an indefinite term.
+In particular, if we lose any members of our current senior management team, we may not be able to find suitable replacements in a timely fashion, if at all and our business may be harmed as a result.
+If any of such events were to occur, among other things, we may not be able to comply with our our collaboration Agreement or advance our product candidates, which could have a material adverse effect on our business.

 We have scientific and clinical advisors who assist us in formulating our development and clinical strategies.
-These advisors are not employees of the Company and may have commitments to, or consulting or advisory contracts with, other entities that may limit their availability to us.
+These advisors are not our employees and may have commitments to, or consulting or advisory contracts with, other entities that may limit their availability to us.
 In addition, our advisors may have arrangements with other companies to assist those companies in developing products or technologies that may compete with ours.